Kiran7007/Interview-Preparation/README.md

 - **Java reference types?** </br>
   [geeksforgeeks]("https://www.geeksforgeeks.org/types-references-java/")

-- **What is Generic in Java?** </br>
-  Generics enable types (classes and interfaces) to be parameters when defining classes, interfaces and methods.
-Type parameters provide a way for you to re-use the same code with different inputs.
-The difference is that the inputs to formal parameters are values, while the inputs to type parameters are types. [more details](https://www.geeksforgeeks.org/generics-in-java/)

 - **What is the difference between int and Integer?** </br>
   `int` is a primitive type, while `Integer` is class with a single field of type `int`.
 Variables of type `int` store the avtual binary value for the integer.
 Variables of type `Integer` store references to `Integer` objects, just as with any other reference (object) type.
 The `Integer` class is used where you need an `int` to be treated like any other object, such as in generic types or situations where you need nullability.